NirmalyaBrahma/nbrahma/docs/PtoP/index.md

 ---

-**In short:** the humble coupled pendulum experiment you might play with in school is more than a neat demo—it’s a window into how physicists are probing one of the biggest mysteries of the universe: the nature of dark matter.
+**In short:** the humble coupled pendulum experiment you might play with in school is more than a neat demo, it’s a window into how physicists are probing one of the biggest mysteries of the universe: the nature of dark matter.